Balance Roll-On

 Perfume Roll-ons are designed to create a specific scent.
 We do not take into account the specific benefits of the oils into the design.

-Functional Aromatic Roll-ons are designed based on the functions of the oils to achieve a specific aromatherapeutic purpose / benefits.
+Functional Aromatic Roll-ons are designed based on the functions of the oils to achieve specific aromatherapeutic purpose / benefits.

 Simply apply it to your pulse points—areas where blood vessels are close to the skin, helping the aroma absorb and diffuse more effectively.
 Common pulse points include - wrists, temples, behind the ears, base of the neck & inner elbows.